 EPA Mold Course Chapter 6: Containment and Personal Protective Equipment (PPE)

 Chemical Disinfectants – Centers for Disease Control and Prevention

 Siefel-Maier, Karyn.
 The Naturally Clean Home Second edition.
 Storey Publishing, 2008

 Mold – Where It Can Grow – NC Department of Health and Human Services

 This post contains an affiliate banner below.
-We may receive a small commission for purchases made through this banner (at absolutely no extra cost for you).Tags: health, home, home safety, mold, safety
+We may receive a small commission for purchases made through this banner (at absolutely no extra cost for you).health, home, home safety, mold, safety